-Section 3.
-Any violation of the herein Confidentiality Clause, including any violation committed by the Receiving Party's agents and employees, shall render the said Receiving Party liable for all consequential damages suffered by the Disclosing Party.
-Both PARTIES recognize that any breach of the obligations contained in the herein Confidentiality Clause will cause irreparable loss and would not be compensable by monetary damages alone and, accordingly, the wronged Party shall, in addition to the other remedies available at law or in equity, be entitled to obtain specific performance or injunctive relief against the Party in violation with respect to the threatened or actual breach of the herein Confidentiality Clause or the continuation of any such breach.

-Parties found guilty of violations to this Confidentiality Clause shall be penalized pursuant to the provisions of Republic Act No. 10173, or the Data Privacy Act of 2012.
+- 6. Any violation of the herein Agreement, including any violation committed by the Second Party's agents and employees, shall render the said Second Party liable for all consequential damages suffered by the First Party.
+Both Parties recognize that any breach of the obligations contained in the herein Confidentiality Clause will cause irreparable loss and would not be compensable by monetary damages alone and, accordingly, the wronged Party shall, in addition to the other remedies available at law or in equity, be entitled to obtain specific performance or injunctive relief against the Party in violation with respect to the threatened or actual breach of the herein Confidentiality Clause or the continuation of any such breach. - 7.
+Parties found guilty of violations to this Agreement shall be penalized pursuant to the provisions of Republic Act No. 10173, or the Data Privacy Act of 2012. - 8.
+The Second Party agrees to the foregoing terms and conditions and this Agreement remains in effect continuously until termination of employment.
+It is further agreed that, upon employment termination with the First Party, the Second Party shall not keep, recreate or deliver any confidential, sensitive, or proprietary information, whether or not it is labeled as such, acquired while employed by the First Party.